bokkypoobah/StatusNetworkTokenAudit/audit/README.md

 <br />

 ### DynamicCeiling
+* LOW IMPORTANCE - There is no `function ()` that rejects ethers sent to this contract, but there is a `claimTokens(0x0)` to retrieve any accidentally sent ethers
 * TODO - My comments on the code can be found in [DynamicCeiling.md](DynamicCeiling.md)
 * MEDIUM IMPORTANCE - It would be easier to read if the following are renamed, as the curve is a collection of [curve] points:
   * `struct Curve` is renamed to `struct Point`